jinyeom/neat/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jinyeom/neat)](https://goreportcard.com/report/github.com/jinyeom/neat)
 [![cover.run go](https://cover.run/go/github.com/jinyeom/neat.svg)](https://cover.run/go/github.com/jinyeom/neat)

+CURRENTLY NOT WORKING!
+There will be a further notice when it's updated.

 NEAT (NeuroEvolution of Augmenting Topologies) is a neuroevolution algorithm by Dr. Kenneth O. Stanley which evolves not only neural networks' weights but also their topologies.
 This method starts the evolution process with genomes with minimal structure,